 Thus, internal political competition among Palestinian movements, and long-term underlying grievances against Israel, are likely the main determinants of mortar and rockets attacks.
 Given these circumstances, to completely stop rocket launches, Israel may have to either invade and permanently occupy the Gaza Strip, or replace Hamas with another Palestinian agent that has preferences more aligned with its own.
 Since the first option is too costly and the second option unviable (such an agent is yet to be found), Israel is stuck in the current situation.
-Accordingly,
+Accordingly, Israel suffers disturbances from time to time while using punishments and rewards to induce Hamas to restrain attacks.

-13 Israel maintains that the blockade of the Gaza Strip is necessary to limit mortar and rocket attacks from the Gaza Strip, and to prevent Hamas from obtaining more weapons.
+&lt;sup>13 Israel maintains that the blockade of the Gaza Strip is necessary to limit mortar and rocket attacks from the Gaza Strip, and to prevent Hamas from obtaining more weapons.